-Below is a summary of the brainstem structures in relation to the cranial nerve nuclei.
-This overview may be useful because the brainstem houses the nuclei that give rise to 10 of the 12 pairs of cranial nerves.
+An overview of the brainstem may be useful as this region houses the nuclei that give rise to 10 of the 12 pairs of cranial nerves.

 The brainstem has a ventral aspect (anterior surface) and a dorsal or posterior surface.

 The posterior surface of the brainstem is formed by:

 - the fasciculus gracilis (tracts from the posterior funiculus of the spinal cord) which ends superiorly as a rounded elevation called gracile tubercle